alien-keric/UDOM-CYBER-CLUB/README.md

 # UDOM-CYBER-CLUB
-Xup guys hope u doing well, I know some of us were done with exams so here is an indivual activity for everyone willing to learn before.
-To make sure we
+Xup guys hope ur doing well, I know some of us were done with exams so here is an indivual activity for everyone willing to learn before we continue with field and other stuffs.